jhui/jhui.github.io/_posts/2017-11-14-Matrix-Capsules-with-EM-routing-Capsule-Network.markdown

 <img src="/assets/capsule/al2.png" style="border:none;width:90%">
 </div>

-The following providing the trace of the m-step call in the creating the ConvCaps1 layer. (with a batch size N of 24, 32 input capsules and output capsules, 3x3 kernels, 4x4=16 pose matrix and an output spatial dimension of 6x6.)
+The following is the code listing of the m-step method.
+The comment traces the shape of the Tensors under the following conditions: a batch size of 24, 32 input capsules and output capsules, 3x3 kernels, 4x4=16 pose matrix and an output spatial dimension of 6x6.

-m_step computes the mean and the variance.
-They have the shape of (24, 6, 6, 1, 32, 16) and(24, 6, 6, 1, 32, 1) respectively in ConvCaps1.
+m_step computes the mean and the variance of the parent capsules.
+Means and variances have the shape of (24, 6, 6, 1, 32, 16) and (24, 6, 6, 1, 32, 1) respectively in ConvCaps1.

 ```python
 def m_step(rr, votes, i_activations, beta_v, beta_a, inverse_temperature):